Showing results for de

 - Soy de México = I'm from Mexico

-- Los reyes de España = The kings of Spain
+- Los vinos de España son famosos = The wines of Spain are famous

 of, 's (possession)